 Chief Peter Beatty of the Peter Ballantyne Cree Nation says both the federal and provincial governments need to improve the ways they respond to emergencies in northern Saskatchewan. (paNOW)

-“The Province oversees medical transport and EMS coordination, and the federal government oversees policing and search response.
+“The province oversees medical transport and EMS coordination, and the federal government oversees policing and search response.
 In this situation, neither system met the needs of our community.”

 Beatty said the First Nation wants to see immediate changes to fill the gaps in emergency services, including clear protocols and contracts for helicopter evacuations, improved co-operation between agencies and the creation of “reliable pathways for medical emergencies and search operations” in areas where cell service limits access to 9-1-1.